 As a guide to our engineering, we numerically compute the evolution of a one-body wavefunction, initially in the ground state of an infinite optical lattice of depth s.
-After the phase shift φ_0 , the wavefunction is decomposed on the lattice bands, and evolves during the holding time t{hold} .
-We then extract the final momentum distribution (see for example Fig 2b-g, red bars).
+After the phase shift $\varphi_0$ , the wavefunction is decomposed on the lattice bands, and evolves during the holding time $t{\text{hold}}$ .
+We then extract the final momentum distribution (see for example figures 2(b)-(g), red bars and appendix B).